Rivalz-ai/ADCS-docs/Adaptor-Developer-Guide.md

 ```

 This example demonstrates:
-1. **Reusing Existing Adaptors**: We use three specialized risk assessment adaptors as inputs
+1. **Leveraging Existing Adaptors**: We use existing specialized risk assessment adaptors as inputs by referencing their IDs
 2. **Simple Aggregation Rules**: We implement weighted averaging with conflict resolution
 3. **Practical Application**: The resulting adaptor provides meaningful investment risk scores
-4. **Extensibility**: The adaptor can be further chained with other adaptors for more complex workflows
+4. **Extensibility**: The adaptor can be further chained with other existing adaptors for more complex workflows

 ## Best Practices for Complex Adaptor Graphs